Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Over Washing.

-Too much washing disrupts natural oils body uses to keep moist This can cause rebound oil production or dryness Keep washing to morning and night or after exercising.
+Too much washing disrupts the natural oils the body uses to keep the skin.
+Oist.
+This can cause rebound oil production or dry.
+Keep washing in the morning and at night or after exercising.

 Over Exfoliating.

-Stripping more than needed wears down barrier resulting in breakouts sensitivity and uneven tone Use once or twice a week gentle exfoliation.
+Stripping more than needed wears down the barrier, resulting in breakouts, sensitivity, and uneven tone.
+Use once or twice a week for gentle exfoliation.

 Neglect of Hydration and Water Consumption.

-Using moisturizers is not sufficient You require internal hydration as well Opt for eight to ten glasses of water every day Supplement this with fruits vegetables and herbal teas.
+Using moisturizers is not sufficient.
+You require internal hydration as well.
+Opt for eight to ten glasses of water every day.
+Supplement this with fruit, vegetable, and herbal teas.

-These regions first to age and usually sun exposed Use sunscreen moisturizer and comfort balm on them every day
+These regions are first to age and are usually sun-exposed.
+Use sunscreen, moisturizer, and comfort balm on them every day.

 Touching Your Face with Dirty Hands.